LedgeDash/unum-appstore/README.md

 that we can *programmatically insert Lambda ARNs into the state machine definitions as SAM deploys the stack*.

 As an example, let's look at the `hello-world` app.
-The state machine is defined as `HelloWorldSF` under `Resources`.
-Its `Type:
-AWS::StepFunctions::StateMachine` indicates that it's a Step Functions state machine.
+The state machine is named `HelloWorldSF` under `Resources`.
+Its `Type: AWS::StepFunctions::StateMachine` indicates that it's a Step Functions state machine.
 The `DefinitionString` under `Properties` defines the state machine.
 The definition string starts with `!Sub` which is a Cloudformation intrinsic function (see [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) for more details).
-It replaces `${helloArn}` with `!GetAtt [ HelloFunction, Arn ]` and `${worldArn}` with `!GetAtt [ WorldFunction, Arn ]` during the Cloudformation stack creation process.
+It replaces `${helloArn}` with `!GetAtt [ HelloFunction, Arn ]` and `${worldArn}` with `!GetAtt [ WorldFunction, Arn ]` during the Cloudformation stack creation process.  `!GetAtt [ HelloFunction, Arn ]` will get `HelloFunction`'s Arn once it's deployed.

+After deployment completes, you'll find a Step Function whose name starts with `HelloWorldSF` on AWS.

 ### How to deploy